ariejan/postcodeapi/README.md

  * Ariejan de Vroom, https://ariejan.net

+Github contributors

+ * pedrocatalao
+ * martijn
+ * WvanLelyveld

 ## LICENSE

-Copyright (c) 2013 Ariejan de Vroom
+Copyright (c) 2013-2016 Ariejan de Vroom

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the